 "If you're living paycheck to paycheck, what you're worried about is the next two weeks, you're not worried about what happens six months from now, a year from now, let alone 20 or 30 years from now.
 And so they can't make an impact on their debt or their retirement savings, because if you don't feel like you have enough money to live the next two weeks, you definitely don't have enough money to pay off your debt,"—Spencer Barclay of Savology

-About 60% of employees say their productivity at work is lessened due to financial stress.
+About 60% of employees say their productivity at work is lessened due to financial stress, leading to even more financial wellness and mental health challenges.

 Mental Health Challenges